notatestuser/pedantic-pick/README.md

 =============
 This is an enhanced `_.pick` that runs validation expressions on picked attributes.

-It's common for API developers to use underscore or lodash's `pick` to extract only the desired attributes of an incoming object when turning it into a JSON blob for storage in a database or whatever.
-The problem with that is that additional code is needed to verify that the attributes are actually the types that you expect them to be.
-Using pedantic-pick will allow you to kill two birds with one stone, so to speak.

 ## Usage
 The function signature looks much like the one you're already used to: `pick(object, [expressions...], [thisArg])`